MolSSI/QCEngine/docs/source/cli.rst

     The program to run.

 ``data``
+    Data describing the task.
+One of:

+    * A JSON blob.
+    * A file name.
-    A JSON blob of the task description.
-If '-', data will be read from STDIN.
+    * '-', indicating data will be read from STDIN.

 Run-Procedure Command